If the University believes you’ve not followed good academic practice, you will be invited for a meeting with an

 Turnitin generates a report which shows when matches have been found.
 It does not identify plagiarism but can

 score.
-If you’re allowed to submit drafts of your work, you can use this to check if you have forgotten to
+If you’re allowed to submit drafts of your work, you can use Turnitin to check if you have

 reference or paraphrase properly.